datarefuge/workflow/uploaders.md

   ```

 - Recording that the upload took place
-  - In the "Uncrawlable Content" spreadsheet list, locate the bag you just uploaded and enter your slack name in the "Uploaded by" cell
+  - In the "Uncrawlable Content" spreadsheet list, locate the bag you just uploaded and enter your slack name in the "Uploading to S3" cell

 - Verification step
  - In the "Uncrawlable Content" spreadsheet, click on S3 URL for the bag